johnfarnell/cellsimulator/README.md

 ## Future Enhancements

 I would like to have added the facility to mark entire rows or columns as live(or dead) via some component.
 I also think it would be interesting to allow the user to predict whether the simulator will run indefinitely prior to starting the generation.
-It would also be useful to have some standard configurations available for automatic selections instead of manually (de)selecting cells.
+It would also be useful to have somestandard configurations available for automatic selections instead of manually (de)selecting cells.

 ## Available Scripts